Want to learn how to overcome being camera shy?

 One of our staff is an actor, so she can massively boost your confidence after one session, especially if you’ve never been on camera.

-Anthony is the Creative Director at UpMedia Inc and a rapidly growing expert in Video Marketing.
-Furthermore, he’s spent 12 years in creative production, from award winning television shows (appearing on Netflix) to movies, to producing marketing content for large corporations such as Toyota, Flight Centre, Great West Life, and BC Lottery Corp.
+Anthony is the Creative Director at UpMedia Inc and an expert in Video Marketing, with a rapidly growing business.
+He’s spent 12 years in media production, from award winning television shows (appearing on Netflix) and movies, to producing marketing content for large corporations such as Toyota, Flight Center, Great West Life, and BC Lottery Corporation.
 His mission is to help your videos gain more leverage and impact online!

 Check out our newest FREE training video: